elopio/docs/source/includes/_simplifiedAPI.md

 <!-- Add glossary links to section-->
 ### augur.reporting.getReportingHistory(p, callback) &rarr; {Object}

 Returns information about the reports submitted by a particular user.
-For Reporting Windows that have ended, this includes the final Outcome of the Market, whether the user’s report matched that final Outcome, how much REP the user gained or lost from redistribution, and how much the user earned in reporting fees.
+For [Reporting Windows](#reporting-window) that have ended, this includes the [Final Outcome](#final-outcome) of the [Market](#market), whether the user’s Report matched that Final Outcome, how much REP the user gained or lost from redistribution, and how much the user earned in reporting fees.

 Note: This function requires an [Augur Node connection](#connect-to-an-augur-node).